 Here’s what to wear for a warm weather marathon from your head to your toes:

-- anti-blister running socks for warm weather – I recently tried the Rockay Accelerate socks recently, and they are excellent for warm weather.
+- Anti-blister running socks for warm weather – I recently tried the Rockay Accelerate socks recently, and they are excellent for warm weather.
 They are thin, but durable and well-ventilated.
 Plus they are made from 100% recyclable materials which makes them even better!
+Smartwool is another great brand where you just can’t go wrong.

 Cold Weather Race Day Clothing Checklist